OpenEnergyDashboard/DesignDocs/unitVaryTime/conversionsVaryTime.md

 For conversion creation, the admin will set the source/destination units (and the other information currently needed).
 Once OED has the source/destination, it will need to check if there is any other conversion involving these two units.
 There are two cases:

 1. This is the first conversion for this pair of units.
 OED will automatically set the start/end timestamp to be -inf and inf (or whatever value is decided).
 This means that the page is not substantively changed and it is easy for an admin to do the case where conversions do not vary with time.
-2. There are already conversion for this unit pair.
+2. There are already conversion(s) for this unit pair.
 In this case OED will need to get the start time for the new conversion.
 The details need to be decided.
 The start time will be used to split the current conversion that includes that time.
 An example may help:

     - If this is the second conversion for this unit pair, the first will have time of -inf, inf with a value of 10 for the slope and 0 for the intercept (for example).
 If a start time for the new conversion is 1/1/2022 with a value of 20 (ignoring slope that is usually 0) then there will now be two conversions: